 There are several varities of eggplant.
 The most common in the Philippines is about 8 to 12 inches long and 2 to 3 inches in diameter.
 If using a different variety, cut accordingly.
 The suggested size of each piece is 1″ x 3″.
 You can always cut the eggplants differently according to your preferences.
 Note that the size affects the length of cooking time.

 What is chili bean paste?
 It is a bottled condiment that may be used for cooking or as a dunking sauce on the dinner table.
-It is a mixture of soybean, sugar and red chili peppers.
+It is a mixture of soybean, sugar and red chilies.
 If unavailable, you may also used bottled chili garlic paste.
 You may need to reduce the amount of fresh minced garlic and add more sugar though.

 1 tbsp. of finely minced garlic